Amaurosis Fugax Symptoms, Treatment, and Diagnosis

 Conclusion

 Amaurosis Fugax is a symptom itself that can have a certain cause.
 It can indicate a problematic issue such as a transient ischemic attack that occurs prior to the stroke.
-This means it is a sign that something is not right in the body and the doctor must be consulted before it becomes life-threatening.

 Leave a Reply